msqd/harp/docs/contribute/introduction.rst

     make help

-For anything requiring a valid environment to run, you can use the ``poetry run harp`` command, which will run the HARP CLI within the poetry-managed virtualenvironment.
+For anything requiring a valid environment to run, you can use the ``uv run harp`` command, which will run the HARP CLI within the uv-managed virtual environment.

 Next steps